Are You Ready for a Natural Disaster?

 - In some extreme cases, people will be without power for months.

-- One way around this is to have a simple solar panel like this Guide 10 Plus Solar Recharging Kit with Nomad 7 Solar Panel.
+- One way around this is to have a simple solar panel like a Guide 10 Plus Solar Recharging Kit with Nomad 7 Solar Panel.

 - Don’t discount the power of insurance!